 - Choice between one elective from the College of Law (3 Credit Hours) OR a second Forensic Social Work elective (3 Credit Hours).
 Course offerings from the College of Law will vary by semester.

-Field Component – at least 6 credit hours in a MSSW field placement where student learning plans will include assignments related to Forensic SW.
+Field Component – at least 6 credit hours in a generalist or concentration MSSW field placement where student learning plans will include assignments related to Forensic

 - The field learning plan will include learning goals specific to the arena of forensic social work.